mrchair2157/upgraded-goggles/README.md

+# Warning, don't use.
+To my Knowledge this is insucure.

 Manage is just and idea on how to run the scipt.
 You need to give it root acsses so my example is a small scipt that is exacutable in a dir that has been exported to my path var